-Lewis & Clark offers a number of top entering first year and transfer students a Trustee, Dean’s, or Faculty Scholarship based on their academic program and performance.
-Scholarships typically range between $10,000 to $15,000 and are renewable at the same dollar amount each year, provided the student maintains satisfactory academic progress.
+Lewis & Clark offers a number of top entering first year and transfer students a Trustee, President’s, Dean’s, Faculty Scholarship, or a Pioneer Award based on their academic program and performance.
+Scholarship amounts vary and are renewable at the same dollar amount each year, provided the student maintains satisfactory academic progress.

 Barbara Hirschi Neely Scholarship

-Up to five scholarships are awarded to entering first-year students and are renewable annually, provided the student maintains satisfactory academic progress.
-The scholarship provides full tuition and fees, valued at more than $160,000 over four years.
+Five scholarships are awarded to entering first-year students based on academic accomplishments, leadership qualities, community impact and participation in an on-campus program and interview.
+Scholarships are renewable annually, provided the student maintains satisfactory academic progress.
+For students entering in the fall of 2022, the scholarship provides $50,000 per year for four years.

 The Neely Scholarships are made possible by Barbara Hirschi Neely, who established numerous trust funds to benefit Lewis & Clark.
 When she died in January 1990, these trust funds were designated as endowment funds for student aid.